KushDayv/ambulance-app/README.md

 ## Getting Started

-This project was developed as part of an exploration into Flutter Techlogy, and also served as a final-year project.
+This project was developed as part of an exploration into Flutter Technology, and also served as a final-year project.

 A few resources to get you started if this is your first Flutter project: